aabhisheek/Obsidian2/javaStreams/CollectionFrameworks.md

 ```
 Array.asList is a List type which have fixed size , like array
-so when you write List<T> , its actually a ArrayList.
+so when you write List<T> ,  ArrayList  is a different thing which is resizable.
 ```

 ---